Bill Durnan

 William Ronald Durnan (January 22, 1916 – October 31, 1972) was a Canadian professional ice hockey goaltender who played with the Montreal Canadiens in the National Hockey League (NHL) between 1943 and 1950.
 He was one of the best goaltenders in his time, winning the Vezina Trophy for fewest goals allowed six times, being named First All-Star team as best goaltender six times, and helping the Canadiens win the Stanley Cup twice.
-Suffering from a nervous condition throughout his career, Durnan retired in 1950, citing the stress of playing professional hockey.
+Durnan retired in 1950, citing the stress of playing professional hockey.
+However, in his final season he suffered a severe laceration of the scalp, but was only sidelined 12 days and returned heroically for the playoffs.
+When the series was all but lost (down 0-3 to the Rangers), he stepped away from the game.
 He served as the captain of the Canadiens in 1948, the last goaltender to be allowed to do so.
 In 1964 Durnan was inducted into the Hockey Hall of Fame, and in 2017 he was named one of the '100 Greatest NHL Players' in history.